openstack-infra/zuul/doc/source/user/config.rst

          For more detail on the theory and operation of Zuul's dependent pipeline manager, see: :doc:`gating`.

-   .. attr:: allow-secrets
+   .. attr:: post-review
       :default: false

-      This is a boolean which can be used to prevent jobs which use secrets in the untrusted security context from running in this pipeline.
-Some pipelines run on proposed changes and therefore execute code which has not yet been reviewed.
-In such a case, allowing a job to use a secret could result in that secret being exposed.
-The default is ``false``, meaning that in order to run jobs which use secrets in the untrusted security context, this must be explicitly enabled on each Pipeline where that is safe.
+      This is a boolean which indicates that this pipeline executes code that has been reviewed.
+Some jobs perform actions which should not be permitted with unreviewed code.
+When this value is ``false`` those jobs will not be permitted to run in the pipeline.
+If a pipeline is designed only to be used after changes are reviewed or merged, set this value to ``true`` to permit such jobs.

-      For more information, see :ref:`secret`.
+      For more information, see :ref:`secret` and
+      :attr:`job.post-review`.

    .. attr:: description